elenaty4/MatrixCalculator/README.md

 <p>Compare it with its row echelon form</p>

 <h3><b>Inverse</b></h3>
-<p>The Inverse calculator only works with square matrices (nxn matrices), because only square matrices are invertible.
+<p>The Inverse calculator only works with square matrices (nxn matrices), because only linearly independent square matrices are invertible.
 The Inverse Calculator creates an identity matrix that is the same size as the inputted nxm matrix and join the two matrices together, creating a joint matrix m rows and n*2 columns.
 For example, if a user inputs this matrix: </p>
 <p>1 2 4</p>
 <p>2 0 2</p>
 <p>2 0 0</p>